dereklin15/dereklin15/README.md

 <h1>Hi, I'm Derek! <br/><a href="https://github.com/dereklin15"></a>, <a href="https://www.linkedin.com/in/derekklin/">Cybersecurity Professional</a><br/>
+  <h2> About Me</h2> <br/>
   Hello World, my name is Derek Lin and this is my Github profile.
 This is a place to get to know me better and show more of what I stand for and my capabilities.
 Core Values: POLISHED, THOUGHTFUL, ENTHUSIASTIC

 My career started after graduating from the University of Hawaii at Manoa with a B.S. in Travel Industry Management.
 I was able to excel in the hospitality industry and received management promotions operating one of the largest hotels in Hawaii, the Sheraton Waikiki.
 I gained copious skills and experience through my time there such as being Chamption of the Upsell Program and increasing upsell revenue by an average of 9.1% from 2016-2018 YOY, led hotel operations through the LOCAL 5 UNITE HERE 52-day union labor disruption, training and hiring 3 Guest Service Managers and 7 Guest Service Representatives, and managing staff and operations through a $250+ million full room renovation.
 These projects and experiences I encountered shaped my leadership style.
 Since hospitality is a people person business, I am THOUGHTFUL in all that I do and I care for others when making decisions for the future.